Planning for Accessibility

 Text

-When writing your text, limit the use of slang and sarcasm and avoid using too many examples that are unique to a single culture or geographic location.
+When writing text, limit the use of slang and sarcasm and avoid using too many examples that are unique to a single culture or geographic location.

 Math

-In order for a screen reader to properly read math, it needs to be rendered in the code using MathML or Latex rather than images.
+For a screen reader to properly read math, it needs to be rendered in the code using MathML or Latex rather than images.
 Consult with your Learning Designer for more details.

 PDFs